ChunMinChang/blog/_posts/2020-10-26-code-reviews-i-did-in-mozilla.md

 comments: true
 ---

 Giving code-review is an essential part of my daily job as a software engineer.
 I always try my best to help my peers to address the problem properly when doing a review.
-For anyone who is interested in my reviews, this post lists some of the code-reviews I did in Mozilla.
+This post lists some of the code-reviews I did in Mozilla.
+To be honest, it's mainly used as a supporting material of my working visa, but it's can also be a self-monitor basis to check if I learn more things in years later.

 <!--read more-->